TranslationManchester/bioinformatics-training-collection/README.md

 ## Preface

-A curated list of **bioinformatics training material**.
-All material is:
+A curated list of **bioinformatics training materials**.
+They are:

-- From University/Institution Training Courses (preferably with a GitHub/GitLab repository), or
+- From training courses from university/institution/the Carpentries (preferably with a GitHub/GitLab repository), or
 - Shared via an online registry, e.g ELIXIR's TeSS, GOBLET portal, OER commons etc; and
 - Free to use

-We break down training materials into five main categories of bioinformatics skill.
+We break down training materials into five main categories of bioinformatics skills.

 Any contribution to this list is highly appreciated.